manbirmarwah/OpenEDU/README.md

 Then add a title and description to your pull request that explains your precious effort.

 ### 8. All done!?
 Time to partyyy! :heart_eyes::tada:
-And don't forget to invite [Manbir](https://twitter.com/manbirmarwah) to the party (if you'd like) :p
+And don't forget to invite me to the party (if you'd like) :p

 ---
-*Created with :sparkling_heart:, by [Manbir](https://twitter.com/manbirmarwah), with an ambition to make education more open, accessible and free to all.*
+*Created with :sparkling_heart:, by [Manbir](https://twitter.com/manbirmarwah) with an ambition to make education more open, accessible and free to all.*